KleberVales/finance-administration-system/README.md

 A robust financial management system designed to handle administrative and financial operations, including transaction control, reporting, and data organization.

-This project was built with a focus on clean architecture, scalability, and real-world business scenarios, making it suitable for both learning and production use.
+This project was built with a focus on clean architecture, scalability, and real-world business scenarios, making it suitable for both learning and production